michael-hardeman/contacts_app/shared/README.md

 very useful.

 The instructions for linking the database connectors depend on your system platform.
-The instructions are listed here, and also in [shared/dependencies.gpr](shared/dependencies.gpr)
+The instructions are listed here, and also in [dependencies.gpr](dependencies.gpr)

 ### Windows